laravel-json-api/docs/1.0/testing/assertions.md

 ### assertExactMeta

-The `assertMeta` method asserts that there is a top-level `meta` member in the JSON:API document, and it matches the expected meta.
+The `assertExactMeta` method asserts that there is a top-level `meta` member in the JSON:API document, and it matches the expected meta.

 This method does an exact match when checking if the response `meta`